 The NEA has a long tradition of expertise in the area of nuclear emergency policy, planning, preparedness and management.
 Through its activities in this field, the Agency offers its member countries unbiased assistance on nuclear preparedness matters, with a view to facilitating improvements in nuclear emergency preparedness strategies and response at the international level.
-The 1986 Chernobyl accident demonstrated that nuclear accidents can have international consequences, highlighting the need for international co‑operation, and leading to improvements in the areas of international communication, information exchange and harmonisation of response actions between countries.
+The 1986 Chernobyl and 2011 Fukushima Daiichi Nuclear Power Plant accidents demonstrated that such events have international consequences, highlighting the need for international co‑operation, and leading to improvements in the areas of international communication, information exchange and harmonisation of response actions between countries.

-The NEA Committee on Radiological Protection and Public Health (CRPPH), through various sub-groups, has focused on improving the effectiveness of international nuclear emergency preparedness and response.
+The NEA Committee on Radiological Protection and Public Health (CRPPH), through various sub-groups, has focused on improving the effectiveness of international nuclear emergency preparedness, response and recovery.
 Part of its work programme is set on exploring and developing new concepts and future procedures to enhance national and international preparedness and response management.
 A central approach to this has been the preparation and conduct of the International Nuclear Emergency Exercise (INEX) series.

 The effectiveness of existing nuclear emergency response plans and procedures needs to be regularly tested and proven.
 In most countries, nuclear emergency exercises, drills, and tests are regularly performed at the local, regional, and national levels.
 To explore the international aspects of nuclear accidents, the NEA initiated and established an international nuclear emergency "exercise culture", starting with the 1993 INEX-1 table-top exercise, the first such exercise to be carried out at the international level.
 Between 1993 and 2017 the NEA organized 9 international exercises, each having the participation of national emergency management structures from 20 to 50 NEA member and non-member countries, and up to 6 other international organizations.
 The table and picture below give a brief overview of these exercises, and exercise details can be found by following the links on the left-hand-side.